The Three Horseshoes

 The choice of name was typical.
 Whenever a pub takes the name of the Three Horseshoes, it is an indicator that a blacksmith or farrier was not far away.
 Why three shoes and not four?
 Because the horse would stand on three when he was being shod.

-By the mid 1960's, the pub was expanded when the adjacent privately owned cottage was bought and converted by Trumans, who had by then acquired the Daniells brewery business.
-The pub still has its Trumans sign, although that company too, is no longer in business.
-Extensive work was done throughout the building, including the refurbishment of the fine inglenook fireplace that is such a welcoming sight on a cold night, when the landlady gets the logs burning.
+By the mid 1960s, the pub was expanded when the adjacent privately owned cottage was bought and converted by Trumans, who had, by then, acquired the Daniells brewery business.
+The pub had, until recently, its Trumans sign, although that company too, is no longer in business.
+Extensive work was done throughout the building, including the refurbishment of the fine inglenook fireplace that is such a welcoming sight on a cold night, when the landlord used to gets the log burning.

-The experts tell us that the oldest part of the pub is where the lounge bar now is.
-It dates from at least the 1520's.
-The original pub, where the public bar now is of the 17th century.
+The experts tell us that the oldest part of the pub is where the lounge bar was is (straight ahead as you enter.)
+It dates from at least the 1520s there being evidence of contemporary diamond barred window.
+The original pub, at the north end of the present pub, is of the 17th century.
 Both of the original buildings were of timber framed construction, with thatched roofs.
 By the late 19th century, weatherboarding and brick was added, and the thatch replaced by a tiled roof, as we see today.

 1861 Census - Oliver Bull, aged 43, Blacksmith and Susannah Bull, aged 42